Merzasphor/MWSE/docs/source/lua/type/tes3game.rst

 ----------------------------------------------------------------------------------------------------

 `parentWindowHandle`_ (`number`_)
+    Read-only.
 The Windows HWND for the parent window.

 `playerTarget`_ (`tes3reference`_)
+    Read-only.
 The current activation target.

 `renderDistance`_ (`number`_)
     The game's rendering distance.